cfw-guide/dsi.cfw.guide/docs/zh_CN/uninstalling-unlaunch.md

 ::: danger

-**Installing or uninstalling Unlaunch may randomly brick your console!
-You have been warned!**
+Installing or uninstalling Unlaunch, while safe, writes to the console's NAND, so there's a small chance to brick your console!

 :::

-**WARNING:** An uninstall of Unlaunch may brick your Nintendo DSi. 这里有一些关于您可能想要卸载Unlaunch，但并不需要卸载Unlaunch就可解决问题的例子。
+**WARNING:** While uninstalling Unlaunch is relatively safe, there is still a small chance of bricking your Nintendo DSi. 这里有一些关于您可能想要卸载Unlaunch，但并不需要卸载Unlaunch就可解决问题的例子。

+- **I don't want to use a custom menu anymore and I don't like having the Unlaunch file menu show on boot:** You can follow the [Unlaunch post install steps](installing-unlaunch.html#section-iv-post-unlaunch-configuration) to have Unlaunch autoboot the DSi menu
-- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) using the new instructions. 它们现在包含关于如何改变背景的说明
+- **The Unlaunch Background is scary:** [Reinstall Unlaunch](installing-unlaunch.html) by selecting one of the available custom backgrounds
 - **I'm having an issue with Unlaunch or my console after installing it:** The [Troubleshooting](troubleshooting.html#unlaunch) page will explain how to fix many issues you may have

 ::: warning